Overview

 specific client account transactions.
 Although the investment research products and

-services that may be obtained by us will generally be used to service all of our clients, a
+services that we obtain will generally be used to service all of our clients, a brokerage

-brokerage commission paid by a specific client may be used to pay for research that is
+commission paid by a specific client may be used to pay for research that is not used in

-not used in managing that specific client’s account.
-Geneva Partners and Fidelity are
+managing that specific client’s account.
+Geneva Partners and Fidelity are not affiliated.

 Brokerage for Client Referrals